across the world

 What’s the Next Big Thing in the Insurance Sector in 2019?

-The rising competition in the insurance industry is leading the focus on cost optimization and customer retention.
+The rising competition in the insurance sector is leading the focus on cost optimization and customer retention.
 Let’s read what opportunities the latest technology will offer to the insurance industry in the upcoming years.

-Latest insurance industry trends-2019
+Latest insurance sector trends

 1. Insurers will move to cloud-

-Cloud has always been in debate in the insurance industry, but now this argument has come to an end as today you will find 7 out of 10 carriers using the cloud for their insurance business.
+Cloud has always been in debate in the insurance sector, but now this argument has come to an end as today you will find 7 out of 10 carriers using the cloud for their insurance business.
 It has become an inevitable part of their technical background and business tactics.

 Earlier, cloud computing was only acknowledged for cost savings, but the next version for adopting cloud will likely be determined for other strategic benefits as well such as flexibility, speed, and scalability.
 Many insurance CIOs, who were under extreme pressure to deliver digital services are planning to develop cloud-based applications to enhance their speed of deployments.